HelenGlover/Digital-Garden/_notes/Questions worth getting lost in.md

  **What does it really mean to build community?**

 <ul>
-<li> Beyond the buzzword, what are the ecosystem building practices that create genuine community bonds?
+<li> Beyond the buzzword, what are the ecosystem-building practices that create genuine community bonds?
 What role does tech play in facilitating community formation?</li>
-<li> Action: Exploring in relation to Civic Tech DC</li>
+<li>Action: Exploring in relation to Civic Tech DC.</li>
 </ul>

  **Can meetups gain credibility?**